 We sit down around a table while a variety of delicious foods are brought out to us.
 Out of the numerous dishes brought to our table I have a delicious stuffed eggplant as as a pizza style piece of flatbread filled of tomatoes, herbs and spices, but without the cheese.
 Its amazing the amount of flavor they are able to get into each bite!

 One of the best foods in Istanbul is the famous Iskender Kebab.
-It is a must eat when in Turkey and there is no better place to try it than in Istanbul.
+It is a must eat when here and is a must on your Turkey itinerary.
 This grand restaurant specializes is the Iskender Kebab and it is evident from walking in how passionate they are about their work.

 The dishes are brought over and butter is splashed on top.
 The Iskender Kebab is made by mixing the thin slices of doner meat with tomato sauce and spreading it top of a bread.
 It is also served alongside char grilled vegetables, yogurt and of course plenty of butter!
 Alongside the Iskender Kebab we have a glass of Muslim wine.
 This non alcoholic beverage is a bit of an acquired taste which I thoroughly enjoy.
 For me it tastes similar to kombucha.